What is AI-generated Sign Language, and How Does it Work?

 According to ASL service provider Languagers, many deaf individuals prefer sign language over subtitles or closed captioning since they find engaging with content in Sign Language easier, considering it their first language.

-And now, AI-generated Sign Language technology has the potential to pull from grammar, expressions, and tones, translating auditory and written signals into visible Sign Language with great accuracy to provide a seamless experience for deaf and hard of hearing individuals.
+Now, AI-generated sign language technology has the potential to pull from grammar, expressions, and tones, translating auditory and written English into visible sign language with accuracy to provide a seamless experience for deaf and hard of hearing individuals.

 Can AI-generated Sign Language Benefit Hard of Hearing Individuals?